Grunwick Strike (1976-1978)

 Amalgamation – Trade Union Educational League (1922)

-1840-1945, Capitalism, Consciousness Raising, Date, Defining the Enemy, Disruptive Spaces, Subjectives of Refusal, Tactics of Disruption, The Workplace, Workers
+1840-1945, Consciousness Raising, Date, Defining the Enemy, Subjectives of Refusal, The Bourgeoisie, Workers

 The Trade Union Educational League was founded in late 1920.
 It was supported by the Communist Party USA and a majority of members were also members of the Communist Party USA.
 Its goal was to build a union and workers’ movement.
 This pamphlet specifically urges for the unification – “amalgamation” – of trade unions as a way to empower workers and combat capitalism.